microsoft/vsts-extension-color-control/README.md

-# Build a Custom Control for the Work Item Form
+# Custom Control for the Work Item Form

 ### Usage ###